 THE HOLLOW CREEK FOUNDATION

-Because Hollow Creek wasn’t Wade’s phrase.
+Because Hollow Creek wasn’t Wade Colton’s phrase.

 When June got sick, the notebooks got boxed.

-Three weeks ago, while helping Mae search for a spare inhaler in an old storage tote, Ellie found the yellow lyric page tucked inside a faded church bulletin.
-At the top, in her mother’s handwriting, was the title to Wade Colton’s biggest hit.
+Three weeks earlier, while looking for an inhaler in an old plastic tote, Ellie had found the yellow lyric page folded inside a faded church bulletin.

 Hollow Creek Baby